will-fong/data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql/README.md

 See 'docker run --help'.
 ```

-Change the mouning path.
+Change the mounting path.
 Replace it with the following:

 ```
 -p /e/zoomcamp/...:/var/lib/postgresql/data